C9Rane/Final-Project/README.md

 -Using Runescape API to access user data and React as the basis to build the page.
 -Links: https://secure.runescape.com/m=hiscore_oldschool/overall
 https://runescape.wiki/w/Application_programming_interface#Hiscores
+uses osrs-json-hiscores as a wrapper to return json from the fetch request.

+To Run: from the server, open the console and "npm run dev"

 # Getting Started with Create React App